Connecting the Dots: Find Relief From Eating Disorders and Co-occurring Conditions

 RO DBT encourages patients to question their beliefs and behaviors by focusing on their openness to feedback, flexibility and connectedness to others.

-- Emotion-focused family therapy (EFFT) helps individuals navigate co-occurring diagnoses by including family and caregivers in the care process.
-Key principles include:
+Emotion-focused family therapy (EFFT) helps individuals navigate co-occurring diagnoses by including family and caregivers in the care process.
+Weekly family therapy sessions, educational resources and support groups strengthen connections between loved ones and empower caregivers to support them in all aspects of their mental health.

 - Emotion coaching to help caregivers support their loved ones while managing their own emotions